biocorecrg/nextflow-course-2025-spring/docs/nextflow_1.rst

 	bonjour

-As you can see, the **Channel** is just a collection of values, but it can also be a collection of **file paths**.
+As you can see, the **Channel** is just a list of values, but it can also be a list of other elements such as **file paths**.

-Let's create three empty files with the `touch` command:
+Let's create some empty files with the `touch` command:

 .. code-block:: console